 StuyTown’s 9,671 panel array will be the largest private multi-family rooftop solar array in the United States.
 This will approximately double Manhattan’s current solar generating capacity.
 Once complete in 2019, the installation will generate 6% of the total energy consumed by StuyTown’s 110 residential addresses, or enough energy to power 1,035 typical New York apartments each year.
 This is equivalent to removing 11,972 cars from the road and reducing carbon dioxide emissions by 62,472 tons.
 A series of environmental sustainability initiatives have already reduced StuyTown’s on-site greenhouse gas emissions by 10% since 2007.

-The solar installation is a redoubling of StuyTown’s commitment to the Mayor’s Carbon Challenge, which calls for New York City to reduce its carbon emissions 80% by the year 2050.
+The solar installation is a redoubling of StuyTown’s commitment to the NYC Carbon Challenge, which supports New York City’s goal to reduce carbon emissions 80% by the year 2050.
 StuyTown is a leader in multi-family sustainability and is now expanding its program into renewable energy with this major solar initiative.
 A series of technologically sophisticated building management tools installed over the past 10 years earned ENERGY STAR® certification three years in a row, the first multi-family building in NYC to receive this distinction.

 How large is the project?